Tom Wills: No-ball plot and downfall

 In the face of a looming crisis in his career, Wills admitted to throwing in his 1870–71 Australian Cricketers' Guide, and in so doing taunted his enemies to stop him.
 Nonetheless, he went on to captain Victoria in the March 1871 intercolonial against New South Wales, held at the Albert Ground.
-Wills' first innings top score of 39* was offset by his drunken behaviour in the field, and he seemed reluctant to bowl for fear of being called.
+Wills's first innings top score of 39* was offset by his drunken behaviour in the field, and he seemed reluctant to bowl for fear of being called.
 Victoria won by 48 runs.
 Not long after, Wills was no-balled for throwing for the first time in a club match.
 Rumour soon spread that the opposing club's owner had conspired with the umpire against Wills.

 A series of superb club cricket performances in February 1872—including a single innings ten-wicket haul for 9 runs against St Kilda—removed any doubt that Wills would play for Victoria in the next intercolonial against New South Wales, scheduled for March on the MCG.
 Before the game, representatives from both colonies met and entered into a bilateral agreement designed to call Wills.
 When he opened the bowling, Wills became the first cricketer to be called for throwing in a top-class Australian match.
 The umpire called him two more times in two overs, and he did not bowl again.
 He was again no-balled when a Victorian side under his captaincy lost to a combined XIII from New South Wales, Tasmania and South Australia late in 1872.

 Hammersley had seemingly triumphed in his campaign to have Wills banned from intercolonial cricket.
 In an exchange of personal attacks in the press, Wills implied that Hammersley was an architect of the no-ball plot, and protested that he and other English colonists were out to oppress native-born Australians.
 Wills went on to threaten him with legal action.
 Hammersley closed: